shibatch/nofreelunch/README.md

 countless times in the past.
 The "consequences" of banning violators sounds just ridiculous.

+Since the document has the ostentatious title of "Code of Conduct," I imagined criminal penalties and reparations when I read the word "consequences."
+Nowadays, it is not uncommon to be banned from social networking sites for incomprehensible reasons.
+Since being banned is the most you can get, such "consequences" are equivalent to nothing.

 Frankly, I cannot help but be surprised that so many prominent OSS projects have already adopted such codes of conduct that are ambiguous and of questionable effectiveness.

+A quick way to improve community diversity would be to ensure transparency in all important deliberative processes.
+However, such an operation will undoubtedly lead to an increased workload on the maintainers.
+I believe that we should start by improving the treatment of maintainers.

 ## The reason to create a new code of conduct